Coconut oil is a multifaceted ingredient in both food preparation and beauty products.

 Whether it is to clean your house, condition your tools, remove stains or prevent all sorts of household accidents, coconut oil gets the job done.

-It’s a green, 100% safe alternative to many conventional products which often contain harmful substances.
+Coconut oil is a green, 100% safe alternative to many conventional products which often contain harmful substances.

 1. Anti-stick & anti-rust for garden tools